 Markets eventually get it right.
 Even if it takes a while.

-In one of our initial post-Brexit analysis articles, we opined that one of the big winners from the Leave victory in the UK Brexit referendum was the online trading sector, and specifically the online Forex and CFD brokers.
+In one of our initial post-Brexit analysis articles, we opined that one of the big winners from the Leave victory in the UK Brexit referendum was the online trading sector, and specifically the CFD broker.

 Like everyone else out there we have no idea what will actually happen in Europe.
 Will the UK actually fully leave the EU?
 Will the UK just renegotiate its position in the EU?
 Will the changes happen quickly?
 Will the EU itself fall apart?
 Will the Euro survive?